General Advising Issues and Information

 You are an important source of information on whether a student is thriving here at Swarthmore.
 This is just one reason why meeting with advisees is so critical.
 If your advisee does not initiate a meeting during a pre-registration advising period, we encourage you to send an invitation.
 While it is the advisee's responsibility to be advised, students report consistently that being welcomed helps more than we might realize.

-A student also might not initiate contact because he or she is having some difficulties.
-You should also consider placing a hold on a student's registration whenever you feel it is necessary to help motivate a student to come talk to you.
+Students also might not initiate contact if they are having some difficulties.
+You should also consider placing a hold on a student's registration via Faculty Services whenever you feel it is necessary to help motivate a student to come talk to you.
 If an advisee still does not respond or an advisee's issues ever seem beyond your purview, the deans would like to know this immediately so that we can determine the best strategy for supporting that student.
-Dean Karen Henry is the first-yearclass dean; you can contact her or Dean Anderson.
+Please reach out to first-year class dean Dean Karen Henry or academic deans Dean Tomoko Sakomura and Dean Liz Derickson.

-First Semester, CR/NC and Shadow Grades: For a student's first semester of the first year at Swarthmore, final grades of CR or NC are the only officially recorded grades on the transcript.
+First Semester, Credit/No Credit (CR/NC) and Shadow Grades: The only grades recorded on students' official transcript for courses taken during the first semester of the first year are CR (credit) or NC (no credit).
 This is to allow students time to make the transition to college-level academic work.
 Students should understand, however, that they will indeed be graded as usual within their courses.
 First-semester students will receive written evaluations and grade equivalents from their instructors, copies of which are shared with the advisor.
 These are referred to as "shadow grades."
 The Committee on Academic Requirements will check shadow grades to identify students who may be experiencing academic difficulty.

 New students should be advised to find the right balance during their first-semester, to neither take every course they worry might not bring the highest grade later, just because this is a CR/NC semester, nor on the other extreme, to take their studies too lightly.